The Copy Book

 Edit | Reset

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: despite, if, just, may, not, otherwise, since, unless.
+3.introduce one of the following words into the precis: about, if, just, must, otherwise, ought, until, who.